 The author says that Brazilians learn better than anyone else because they play on five-men smaller pitches.

-Doyle ignores that most guys in European countries also play in those same smaller pitches.
-For his theory be even a valid hypothesis, he should have made sure that Brazilians play significantly more in smaller pitches than any other country.
+Doyle ignores that most guys in European countries also play on those same smaller pitches.
+For his theory to be even a valid hypothesis, he should have made sure that Brazilians play significantly more in smaller pitches than any other country.

 Does myelin undo or not?